nodejs/node/COLLABORATOR_GUIDE.md

 #### What is LTS?

-Long Term Support (often referred to as *LTS*) guarantees application developers a 30-month support cycle with specific versions of Node.js.
+Long Term Support (LTS) guarantees 30-month support cycles for specific Node.js versions.
 You can find more information
 [in the full release plan](https://github.com/nodejs/Release#release-plan).

 #### How does LTS work?